VictorBarbosa/CognitionLearn-bkp-rust/cognition-brain/docs/Migrating.md

 - The abstract method `SensorComponent.CreateSensor()` was replaced with `CreateSensors()`, which returns an `ISensor[]`.

 ### Match3 integration changes
-The Match-3 integration utilities were moved from `com.unity.ml-agents.extensions` to `com.unity.ml-agents`.
+The Match-3 integration utilities were moved from `com.unity.cognition-learn.extensions` to `com.unity.cognition-learn`.

 The `AbstractBoard` interface was changed:
 * `AbstractBoard` no longer contains `Rows`, `Columns`, `NumCellTypes`, and `NumSpecialTypes` fields.